gwcbi/crayfish_AL/map.md

 >
 >We manually annotated the state labels, but what are some commands we could change to have the map automatically contain the state labels?
 <br/>

+**Troubleshooting:**
+* If your Arkansas map is rendering as a green, topological map instead of the black/white theme, try reinstalling ggmap, restarting your R session, and then loading all the packages again.